andrewcooke/choochoo/docs/impulse.md

 #### Arbitrary Form

 The [theory](#theory) section made clear just how arbitrary the FF-Model is.
-Its success may be due to it being simple, and hard to test, rather than it being "right".

 How can we make the model more flexible without adding so many parameters it becomes useless?

 For example, "sweet spot" training is currently popular.
 Are its claimed advantages reflected in the FF-Model?
 Or does the FF-Model by its very nature not care?
-After all, high exertion for short time gives the same Impulse as low exertion for short times.
+After all, doesn't high exertion for short time gives the same Impulse as low exertion for long times?

 #### Parameter Fitting